Self-Refining Language Model Anonymizers via Adversarial Distillation: Experimental results

 \subsection{Setup}

 \paragraph{Datasets.}

-For our experiments, we use SynthPAI~\citep{yukhymenko2024synthpai}, a collection of synthetic personal profiles and text comments generated based on the profiles.
-From this dataset, we select 3,456 text instances with high-quality human labels covering eight personal attributes: age, education level, gender, income level, location, marital status, occupation, and place of birth.
-The selected comments serve as the initial texts for anonymization.
+For our experiments, we use SynthPAI~\citep{yukhymenko2024synthpai}, a collection of synthetic personal profiles and text comments generated based on those profiles.
+From this dataset, we select 3,456 instances with high-quality human labels covering eight personal attributes: age, education level, gender, income level, location, marital status, occupation, and place of birth.
+These comments serve as the initial texts for anonymization.
 To generate anonymization trajectories for distillation, we simulate adversarial anonymization~\citep{staab2024language} for up to three steps, using GPT-4o for anonymization, attribute inference, and utility assessment.
-We use 275 of the 300 synthetic profiles for training data collection and hold out the remaining 25 for evaluation, which we refer to as the \textit{main} eval dataset.
-This setup demonstrates a practical benefit of our framework: external models generate trajectories on synthetic data, while the distilled models handle sensitive data locally without external exposure.
+We use 275 of the 300 synthetic profiles for trajectory generation and hold out the remaining 25 for evaluation, which we refer to as the \textit{main} eval dataset.
+This setup illustrates a practical use case of our framework: distillation data can be generated on synthetic profiles using external LLMs, while the distilled SLMs can subsequently operate on real, internal data locally, without invoking potentially untrusted external models.

-Our analysis of SynthPAI shows that texts with contextually embedded personal information, as opposed to explicit keywords or phrases, are significantly harder to anonymize.
-To evaluate on these more challenging cases, we construct 500 newly synthesized texts containing such embedded personal information using the 25 held-out profiles, forming the \textit{hard} eval dataset.
-Note that for {\sname}, we do not train on any of the new data in order to evaluate how it generalizes to these more difficult cases.
+Our analysis of SynthPAI shows that texts with contextually embedded personal information---as opposed to explicit identifiers---are significantly harder to anonymize.
+To evaluate performance on these more challenging cases, we construct 500 additional synthetic texts containing such embedded personal information using the 25 held-out profiles, forming the \textit{hard} eval dataset.
+Importantly, we do not train on this data, allowing us to assess generalization to harder, previously unseen cases.
+See Appendix~\ref{s:appendix-data} for details on data construction.